ccrome/whoismakingnews/content/homepage/data.md

 **Download the data here**

 The data (usually) is freely available for you to sort and slice however you like.
 You can get either the original source data as a google sheet (which you can then download as an excel sheet), or just grab it as a .csv file.
 This functionality will be restored as soon as we can unsnarl the Google Sheets problem.
-In the meantime the data is below, under "Raw Data and Notes"
+In the meantime a link to download the data can be found below, under "Raw Data and Notes" - in the upper right hand corner of the table.

 If you have a case we missed, or found any errors, [please use the contact form at the bottom of this page](#contact)